CVE-2023-39474

 CVE-2023-39474 is a high-severity Download of Code Without Integrity Check (CWE-494) vulnerability in Inductiveautomation Ignition.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked in the top 22.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Supply Chain Compromise (T1195); ranked at the 46th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References